Last Updated

 This Florida Bar letter is shared as part of a larger timeline of state and legal oversight efforts concerning Omega Villas Condominium Association.
 This posting reflects the experience and perspective of the complainant.
 No independent findings of legal liability have been made by the Florida Bar.

-Taken together, this record reflects not just failed oversight — but a deeply flawed enforcement model that may require federal intervention, legislative reform, and financial accountability measures now under review by national institutions.
+Taken together, this record reflects not just failed oversight — but a potentially deeply flawed enforcement model that may require federal intervention, legislative reform, and financial accountability measures now under review by national institutions.